Cazka/diepsocket/docs/diepsocket.md

 -   `data` {String|Buffer|ArrayBuffer|Buffer[]}

-Emitted when a message is received from the server.
+Emitted when a message is received from the server. data is unshuffled.

 ### Event: 'open'